stevemac007/config-butler/README.rst

    ERROR:configbutler:No AWS::tag values found, waiting 16sec to retry.
    ERROR:configbutler:No AWS::tag values found, continuing with no tags.

-If eventually no tags are found after 5 attempts, `configbutler` will give up and return `None` for any additional tag lookup.
+If eventually no tags are found after 5 attempts, ``configbutler`` will give up and return ``None`` for any additional tag lookup.

 paramstore
 ^^^^^^^^^^

 Values looked up from parameter store, where the key may be composed by other resolved variables.

+*Example usage*

 ::